Theastralcrab/Theastralcrab/README.md

 Other strawpages: Please check them out!!!
 Two are also in my profile links!

-https://searchingforastrawpagethatdoesntexist.straw.page/ - ALL SFAWTDE CHARACTERS THAT I HAVE ARE HERE!
+https://searchingforastrawpagethatdoesntexist.straw.page/ - ALL SFAWTDE CHARACTERS THAT I HAVE ARE HERE!!!

+https://aregectedstrawpage.straw.page/ - ALL AREGECT CHARACTERS THAT I HAVE ARE HERE!!!

 https://blueberrypoptartwip.straw.page/ - My CRK OC!!!